shangluyang/rlhf/readme.txt

 # GPT-2 Fine-tuning with PPO on IMDb Dataset

-This repository hosts the code for fine-tuning the GPT-2 model using Proximal Policy Optimization (PPO) with the IMDb dataset, applied within the framework of Reinforcement Learning with Human Feedback (RLHF).
-The goal is to fine-tune the GPT-2 model's generations to positive movie reviews.

 ## Overview

 The project utilizes the IMDb dataset to provide relevant training examples for the GPT-2 model, with adjustments made via PPO to optimize performance based on human feedback mechanisms.